Brookke/brookke.github.io/_posts/2025-06-01-graphql-fragments.md

 ## A Bookstore example

 Imagine you're building a bookstore website.
-The first page you make is the list of books, a list of titles, authors, descriptions, prices, availabilities, and an add to basket button.
+The first page you make is the list of books with titles, authors, descriptions, prices, availabilities, and an add to basket button.

 To render it, you fetch all the data up front and pass it down to components: